tysg/mindless/README.md

 ## Introduction

-mindless is fun application built using an N-gram language model.
+*Mindless* is a fun web application built using an N-gram language model.
 In particular, we choose 3-gram because it gives the best performance.
 We use *Chicken Soup for the Soul* as the training corpus to generate word and context matrices.
 Based on Markov assumption, we continuously generate the next word using the probability calculated from the word and context matrices.
 We also use *add-k smoothing* to overcome the zero-count issue.

+*Mindless* can help people de-stress.
+It's a fast-paced society, and we sometimes get anxious and overwhelmed by all those to-dos and deadlines.
+Through looking at a cute character talking gibberish, we derive fun, happiness, and inspirations to those unanswered questions in our heart.

+Mind LESS and laugh MORE with *Mindless* 😉

 ## Up and Running

+You can try out *Mindless* at https://mind-less.herokuapp.com.

-You'll need Python 3 and Node.js to build and run the project.
+Else, you can also use Python 3 and Node.js to build and run the project.

 Install the Python dependencies using